 - If you have any questions about the potential side effects or harm a drug may cause, be sure to ask your health care provider.

-- If the information you receive is hard to understand for any reason, ask your health care provider to explain.
+- If the patient information you receive is hard to understand for any reason, ask your health care provider to explain.
 Do not be afraid to take extra time.
 It is the health care provider’s job to make sure you have all the information you need to take your medication properly.

-- Be sure to give your health care provider all your information when they ask you a question.
+- Be sure to give your health care provider all your patient information when they ask you a question.
 For example, if you are being treated for diabetes but also have high blood pressure, tell your health care provider.
 Having high blood pressure can affect how you will be treated for diabetes.